 - Fat-blasting procedures are only part of solution: learn what you need to do to keep looking your best.

 Procedures such as abdominoplasty and liposuction take a toll on the body’s core, making exercise difficult during recovery.
-Breast procedures come with their their own set of post-operative recommendations, as does facial rejuvenation surgery.
+Breast procedures come with their own set of post-operative recommendations, as does facial rejuvenation surgery.

-Even more localized or comparatively minor procedures such as fillers and Botox may limit your ability to perform certain activities over a short period of time.
+Even more localized or comparatively minor procedures, such as fillers and Botox, may limit your ability to perform certain activities over a short period of time.

 There are a few general guidelines that apply to any post-operative exercise plan.
-Keep them in mind as you read the more specific recommendations listed further below.
+Keep them in mind that as you read the more specific recommendations listed further below.